BBOXX/MMDocs/source/index.html.md

 4007 |  Operation not succeed  | Invalid message format.
 4008 | Field value length too large | Field value exceeded the maximum length allowed.
 4009 |  Transaction ID not found   | The transaction ID provided was not found.
-40010|  Duplicate Transaction ID | The Customer for provided customerID was not found in system.
+40010|  Duplicate Transaction ID | A payment with the same transaction ID has already been received.